Guillaume-Helbecque/test-issue-templates/.github/ISSUE_TEMPLATE/01-feature_request.md

 ---
 name: Feature request
-about: Request a feature for the project.
+about: Request for any feature you'd Chapel to support.
 title: '[Feature Request]: '
 labels: 'type: Feature Request'
 ---